rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 > project can end up with many files named *mod.rs*, which can get confusing
 > when you have them open in your editor at the same time.

-Moving each module's code to a separate file is now complete, and the module tree remains the same.
+Moving each module’s code to a separate file is now complete, and the module tree remains the same.
 The function calls in `eat_at_restaurant` will work without any modification, even though the definitions live in different files.
 This technique lets you move modules to new files as they grow in size.